 - 1 12-14 pound turkey completely thawed with the neck and giblets removed.

 - 1 stick butter softened to room temperature

 - 3 tablespoons minced fresh herbs combination of thyme, rosemary, and sage

 - 1¼ cups balsamic vinegar

 - 2 cups chicken broth or stock

-- Pour ¼ cup of the remaining balsamic vinegar over the breast meat of the turkey and also rub approximately 3 tablespoons of the herbed butter mixture over the breast meat.
+Pour ¼ cup of the remaining balsamic vinegar over the breast meat of the turkey and also rub approximately 3 tablespoons of the herbed butter mixture over the meat.

-- Add the chicken broth to the roasting pan, spoon the pan juices liberally over the turkey, and return the turkey back to the oven until the internal temperature of the turkey (using a meat thermometer inserted into the thigh area of the turkey) reads 165 degrees.
-Approximately 2½ – 3 hours. *Note – If during that time the turkey appears to be browning beyond your liking, cover him with aluminum foil and continue roasting until the internal temperature reaches 165 degrees.
+Add the chicken broth to the roasting pan, spooning the pan juices liberally over the turkey, and return the turkey back to the oven until the internal temperature of the turkey (using a meat thermometer inserted into the thigh area of the turkey) reads 165-degrees.
+Approximately 2½ – 3 hours. *Note – If during that time the turkey appears to be browning beyond your liking, cover it with aluminum foil and continue roasting until the internal temperature reaches 165-degrees.

-- Remove the turkey from the oven and allow him to rest for at least 30 minutes before slicing.
+Remove the turkey from the oven and allow it to rest for at least 30 minutes before slicing.

 Make sure to remove the neck (found inside the bird, between the legs) and giblets (found under the skin flap between the wings, in a small bag) before preparing the turkey.